Kate Halford

-Kate Esther Halford (née Hyam; 1862 – 1938) was an English cookbook author who penned the 365 series of cookbooks published in London in the 1910s.
+Kate Esther Halford (1862–1938) was an English cookbook author who penned the 365 series of cookbooks published in London in the 1910s.
 She also co-authored a successful book on Jewish cookery with her younger sister Rose Mabel "May" Henry.

 Halford was also the secretary of the Union of Jewish Women, founded in 1902 to help Jewish refugees from the Russian Empire.

 She was born in Paddington to Frederick Benjamin Hyam (later Halford), a clothier and insurance agent, and Maria Amelia Jacobs.